brucekey3/project/README.md

 * The URL is also checked to see if it contains a port.
 This is deemed suspicious.

-* The domain is checked for suspicious separators ('-' and '.'), if the count is greater than a certain number then the domain is flagged as a potential phishing URL.
+* The domain is checked for suspicious separators ('-' and '.'), if the count is greater than a certain number (currently 5) then the domain is flagged as a potential phishing URL.

 * The URL is checked for any special characters (such as '<', '>', '@' for example) and if any are found then it is deemed suspicious.